JayChenFE/Udacity/3_reactnd-myreads/README.md

 - Arranging books by categories
 - Moving books between shelves
+- Searching books
-- Searching  and adding books to the shelves
+- Adding books from search result to the shelves
-- Ranking the books
+- Ranking  books

 ## Notes

-- The star ranking datas are storaged in the localStorge of the browser
+- The star ranking data are stored in the localStorge of the browser